 The Crypto-Officer is responsible for the proper initial setup of the Management Tool software and for ensuring that the module is running securely in its FIPS mode of operation.
-Instructions to put the module in its FIPS mode of operation are provided in the "Initialization" section below.
+Instructions to put the module in its FIPS mode of operation are provided in the "Error!
+Reference source not found." section below.